dippy2214/The-Wiimote-Project/README.md

 I revisited this project that same summer.
 This time, I knew I wanted to have this whole program in one self contained project.
 I had big visions of supporting all sorts of unconventional input devices, like guitar hero guitars and the DK bongos.
 But of course, it all started with the wii remote.
 I didn't like having to rely on dolphin emulator, so connecting my PC to the wii remote became the first big hurdle, but I also wanted to recreate what I had achieved through GlovePIE in my own project.
+And so I created the first of many little test projects.

+The first test was made in a C++ project, for one simple reason - it's the language I knew best.
+I considered using something more adept at bluetooth connections, but (perhaps foolishly) chose not to try to learn even more new things at once.
+I figured that I was already diving head first into bluetooth connections and a whole world of stuff I didn't understand, and I shouldn't try to learn a whole new language on top of that.
+After all, I had barely got the hang of one.